• Skip to primary navigation

 Sometimes they are also cured in solutions with spices and have the corresponding flavors of the ingredients used.

-You can find capers in glass containers in the condiment section of grocery stores.
+You can find capers in glass containers in the condiment section of grocery stores - and for a contrasting fruity profile, see acai berry taste guide.

 They are pretty expensive, but the complex manufacturing process justifies their price.

-In the culinary world, capers are known for being excellent garnishes and seasonings.
+In the cooking world, capers are known for being excellent garnishes and seasonings.

 Many variants of capers are available, and you'll find them as small as 7mm in diameter or larger than 15mm.